Quality-diversity in dissimilarity spaces: Introduction

 \section{Introduction}

-The survival of a species under selection pressure is a manifestly challenging optimization problem.
-The fact that many such problems have been jointly solved by evolution many times over despite omnipresent maladaptation \cite{brady2019causes} suggests that many objective functions that are hard to optimize (and frequently, also hard to evaluate) may admit a diverse set of inputs that perform well even if they are not local extrema. \emph{Quality-diversity} (QD) algorithms \cite{pugh2016quality,chatzilygeroudis2021quality} such as NSLC \cite{lehman2011evolving}, MAP-Elites \cite{mouret2015illuminating}, and their offshoots, seek to produce such sets of inputs, typically by discretizing the input space into ``cells'' and returning the best input found for each cell.
-QD differs from multimodal optimization by completely exploring an input space, and not just finding extrema of an objective. \footnote{ See in particular \url{https://quality-diversity.github.io/}. } \footnote{ Another practical (if not theoretical) difference between QD and multimodal optimization algorithms is that the former are often explicitly intended to operate in a (possibly latent) low-dimensional behavioral or phenotypical space, but this is mostly irrelevant from the primarily algorithmic point of view we concern ourselves with here.
+The survival of a species under selection pressure is a manifestly challenging optimization problem, jointly solved by evolution many times over despite omnipresent maladaptation \cite{brady2019causes}.
+This suggests that many objective functions that are hard to optimize (and frequently, also hard to evaluate) may admit a diverse set of inputs that perform well even if they are not local extrema. \emph{Quality-diversity} (QD) algorithms \cite{pugh2016quality,chatzilygeroudis2021quality} such as NSLC \cite{lehman2011evolving}, MAP-Elites \cite{mouret2015illuminating}, and their offshoots, seek to produce such sets of inputs, typically by discretizing the input space into ``cells'' and returning the best input found for each cell.
+QD differs from multimodal optimization by exploring regions of input space that need not have extrema. \footnote{ Another practical (if not theoretical) difference between QD and multimodal optimization algorithms is that the former are often explicitly intended to operate in a (possibly latent) low-dimensional behavioral or phenotypical space, but this is mostly irrelevant from the primarily algorithmic point of view we concern ourselves with here.
 The key algorithmic point is to consider a ``pullback'' dissimilarity: for this, see the archetypal class of objectives discussed in \S \ref{sec:GoExplore}. }

 The link between exploration and diversity in ecosystems is that ``nature abhors a vacuum in the animate world'' \cite{grinnell1924geography}.
 A similar link informs optimization algorithms \cite{hoffman2022benchmarking,huntsman2022diversity,huntsman2022parallel}.
 The key construction is a mathematically principled notion of diversity that generalizes information theory by incorporating geometry \cite{leinster2012measuring,leinster2021entropy}.
 It singles out the Solow-Polasky diversity \cite{solow1994measuring} or \emph{magnitude} of a finite space endowed with a symmetric dissimilarity in relation to the ``correct'' definition \eqref{eq:diversity} of diversity that uniquely satisfies various natural desiderata.
 The uniqueness of a diversity-maximizing probability distribution has been established \cite{leinster2016maximizing}, though to our knowledge the only applications to optimization are presently \cite{hoffman2022benchmarking,huntsman2022diversity,huntsman2022parallel}.